soumyajit-1991/minervasutra-software/PROJECT_SUMMARY.md

 # Project Upgrade & Bug Fix Summary

 ## Overview
-This document summarizes all the fixes, improvements, and upgrades made to the Pharmacy Management System to ensure full functionality and proper frontend-backend connectivity.
+This document summarizes all the fixes, improvements, and upgrades made to the MINERVASUTRA to ensure full functionality and proper frontend-backend connectivity.

 ## Major Fixes & Improvements